Curacao Government

 Who is the president of Curacao?

-elections/appointments: the monarch is hereditary; governor appointed by the monarch; following legislative elections, the leader of the majority party usually elected prime minister by the Parliament of Curacao; last election held on 19 March 2021 (next to be held in 2025)
+Elections/Appointments: the monarch is hereditary; the monarch appoints the governor; following legislative elections, the leader of the majority party is usually elected prime minister by the Parliament of Curacao; the last election was held on 19 March 2021 (the next to be held in 2025)

 Suffrage: 18 years of age; universal